Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

 \end{restatable} To prove the inequalities for the points $x\in \discTyepSpace$, we first show that the empirical estimates $\averageDemand_t(x), \forall x\in\discTyepSpace$ concentrate around the true demand value $\demand(x)$ as $\chosenCounter_t(x)$ increases.
 We prove this concentration bound by using a uniform bound given by scalar-valued version of self-normalized martingale tail inequality \citep{APS-12}.
-The proof of the above lemma is provided in \Cref{apx:proof of high-prob estimation error}.